Lysak/Lysak/README.md

 - 💬 Ask me about: tech.
 - ⚡ Technologies: Yii2 & NestJS.

-"A year from now you will regret that you not started today."
+"A year from now you will regret that you didn't start today."

 <p align="justify">
   <img